MajliTech/bootanimation-creator/README.md

 [![Build executables](https://github.com/MajliTech/bootanimation-creator/actions/workflows/build.yml/badge.svg)](https://github.com/MajliTech/bootanimation-creator/actions/workflows/build.yml)
 ## Dependencies
-Only FFMPEG for now is needed.
+FFmpeg if you plan on decoding video files.
+If you already have a WAV file and series of PNGs you don't need anything.
 ## Running
 ### From releases
 You can download a binary for your system. currently supported OSes are:
  - Windows x64
- - Linux (may also run on macOS x64)
+ - Linux x64 (may or may not also run on macOS x64)
 ### Running from source
 If you want to run this from source, you can!
 1. Install Python 3 with PIP (optionally Tkinter).

-Ubuntu:
+Debian:
 ```bash
 apt install python3 python3-pip
 # Optional